boundsj/ObjectiveDDP/README.md

 ObjectiveDDP
 ============
-Connect your applications written in Objective-C to server applications that communicate with the [DDP protocol created by Meteor] and, if required by your server, authenticate with [SRP].
+Connect your iOS applications written in Objective-C to server applications that communicate with the [DDP protocol created by Meteor] and, if required by your server, authenticate with [SRP].
 Out of the box, this library allows your iOS applications to communicate and authenticate with Meteor servers or any server using the DDP/SRP protocols.

 What's Inside
 -------------